chedim/cliffhanger/README.md

 - sequence - a sequence of values

 ### Custom classes
-Each cliffhanger file defines a custom datapoint class.
+Every cliffhanger source file defines a custom datapoint class with the name of that file.
-All datapoints